Wheelers Improve to 2-0 on the Road Versus Massachusetts

 Quad City Steamwheelers News Release

-The Quad City Steamwheelers traveled to Lowell, Massachusetts, to take on the Massachusetts Pirates in an Eastern Conference battle.
-Despite the Pirates' 46-25 week one loss against Jacksonville, they provided a tough challenge for the Steamwheelers.
-After the final horn sounded, the Wheelers took home the 37-33 win.
+LOWELL, Mass. - The Quad City Steamwheelers traveled to Lowell, Massachusetts, to take on the Massachusetts Pirates in an Eastern Conference battle.
+Despite the Pirates' 46-25 Week 1 loss against Jacksonville, they provided a tough challenge for the Steamwheelers.
+After the final horn sounded, the Wheelers took home a 37-33 win.

 On their first drive of the game, the Steamwheelers needed to convert on a fourth down, and their needs were met when quarterback Daquan Neal found running back Jarrod Ware Jr. downfield for the lengthy conversion.
-However, on second-and-goal from inside the five, a Ware fumble through the back of the endzone gave the Pirates the football.
-On the second play of the Pirates' next drive, quarterback Kenji Bahar threw a pass which was tipped, intercepted, and ran back 18 yards by linebacker Bubba Arslanian for a Wheelers touchdown.
+However, on second-and-goal from inside the 5, a Ware fumble through the back of the end zone gave the Pirates the football.
+On the second play of the Pirates' next drive, quarterback Kenji Bahar threw a pass that was tipped, intercepted, and returned 18 yards by linebacker Bubba Arslanian for a Wheelers touchdown.

-The second quarter started sloppily for both teams as neither side started hot.
+The second quarter started sloppily for both teams.
 The Pirates' first drive of the quarter ended in a missed field goal, and the following Quad City drive ended on the first play when the Pirates recovered a fumbled screen pass to receiver Keyvan Rudd.
-Fortunately for Quad City, Massachusetts did not move the ball much, and after a delay of game on third-and-9, a bad snap on the field goal ended in an unsuccessful attempt.
-Finally, the Wheelers started to move the ball after Neal found Rudd for a huge gain, and Neal kept it himself for the six-yard touchdown.
+Fortunately for Quad City, Massachusetts did not move the ball much, and after a delay of game on third-and-9, a bad snap on the field goal attempt resulted in an unsuccessful kick.
+Finally, the Wheelers started to move the ball after Neal found Rudd for a huge gain, and Neal kept it himself for a 6-yard touchdown.
 After the successful two-point conversion, Quad City gained a 14-7 lead.

-The Pirates found their bearings on the next drive, converting on a fourth down to go inside the red zone, and later scoring a touchdown but missing the point after, making the score 14-13.
-With only seven seconds left in the half, Neal found Rudd on a quick pass for a good gain, which led to a Kyle Kaplan 37-yard field goal to extend the Wheelers' lead to 17-13.
+The Pirates found their bearings on the next drive, converting on a fourth down to go inside the red zone and later scoring a touchdown but missing the point after, making the score 14-13.
+With only seven seconds left in the half, Neal found Rudd on a quick pass for a good gain, setting up a Kyle Kaplan 37-yard field goal to extend the Wheelers' lead to 17-13.

 Straight out of halftime, the Steamwheelers got a quick defensive stop.
 Still, on their offensive possession, a fourth-down pop pass to receiver Jordan Vesey was fumbled shortly after gaining the first down and was recovered by the Pirates.
 Later, on a Pirates' fourth down, the Quad City defense stopped them, but an illegal defense penalty gave Massachusetts another shot.
-With new life, they converted and scored a touchdown to give the Pirates the 20-17 lead.
+With new life, the Pirates converted and scored a touchdown to take a 20-17 lead.

 Despite giving up the lead, the Steamwheelers were not daunted.
 On the kick return, receiver Davion Johnson used his speed to set up good field position with a long return.
-After a Neal run for a yard, he found Vesey in the back of the endzone for the 11-yard touchdown to regain the lead, 23-20.
+After a Neal run for a yard, he found Vesey in the back of the end zone for an 11-yard touchdown, regaining the lead at 23-20.
 The Pirates' next drive ended on a failed fourth-down conversion when Bahar's pass was broken up by a fantastic play from defensive back Camron Harrell to give the Steamwheelers the ball.

 The Wheelers' offense faced a long fourth down to start the fourth quarter.
 Despite tight coverage, Neal found Vesey in the back of the end zone for a 23-yard touchdown, extending the lead to 30-20.
 The Pirates responded with another Bahar rushing touchdown to make it 30-27 after the PAT.
-To try and get the ball back, the Pirates tried a shorter kick but Camron Harrell returned it 31 yards and hurdled a man for a touchdown to extend the Steamwheeler lead to 37-27.
+Trying to get the ball back, the Pirates attempted a shorter kick, but Harrell returned it 31 yards and hurdled a defender for a touchdown, extending the Steamwheelers' lead to 37-27.

-As time wound down, Bahar ran for 49 yards into the endzone with 16 seconds left, but it was too late.
-After a missed PAT, the Steamwheeelers ran the clock out to hold onto the 37-33 win.
-This game marked another clean game for Daquan Neal, completing 8/11 passes for 134 yards, two touchdowns, and zero interceptions.
-Keyvan Rudd caught three passes for 61 yards, and Vesey caught two passes for 34 yards and two touchdowns.
-On the defensive side, Arslanian had nine tackles, one tackle for loss, and an interception returned for a touchdown.
+As time wound down, Bahar ran for a 49-yard touchdown with 16 seconds left, but it was too late.
+After a missed PAT, the Steamwheelers ran the clock out to secure the 37-33 win.
+Neal completed 8 of 11 passes for 134 yards, two touchdowns, and zero interceptions.
+Rudd caught three passes for 61 yards, while Vesey hauled in two passes for 34 yards and two touchdowns.
+On the defensive side, Arslanian recorded nine tackles, one tackle for loss, and an interception returned for a touchdown.

-This 2-0 start for the Steamwheelers is the first since they joined the IFL in 2019.
-They sit atop the Eastern Conference in first place and are also the only team in the Eastern Conference with a 2-0 record.
-Next week, the Steamwheelers will travel to Des Moines, Iowa to take on the Iowa Barnstormers on Saturday, April 5.
+This 2-0 start for the Steamwheelers is their first since joining the Indoor Football League in 2019.
+They sit atop the Eastern Conference and are the only team in the conference with a 2-0 record.

 • Discuss this story on the Indoor Football League message board...